anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   the certification request.
 This typically is achieved by a signature using the IDevID secret of the pledge.

-Here is an incomplete list of solution examples, based on existing technology described in IETF documents:
+The rest of this section gives an incomplete list of solution examples, based on existing technology described in IETF documents:

+## Solution Options for Proof-of-possession

-* Certification request objects: Certification requests are data structures protecting only the integrity of the contained data and providing proof-of-possession for a (locally generated) private key.
+  Certification request objects: Certification requests are data structures protecting only the integrity of the contained data and providing proof-of-possession for a (locally generated) private key.
   Examples for certification request data structures are: